Community Development Cultivates Engaged Citizenship

 Two programs implemented by the Office of Community Development are nationally recognized for their impact on the College constituency and local community.

-For most first-year students at The College at Brockport, Saturday of Service is their initial exposure to the importance of engaged citizenship on campus and in the community.
+For most first-year students at SUNY Brockport, Saturday of Service is their initial exposure to the importance of engaged citizenship on campus and in the community.
 For hundreds of them, it isn't the last.

 Since its inception in 2010, Saturday of Service each year sends approximately 1,000 first-year students into the local community during the College’s Welcome Weekend to volunteer at one of 60 organizations or agencies.
 The event introduces students to the College’s tradition of volunteerism and helps them become acquainted with their new community.